YWCC307/vaishcoin.net/content/pages/index.md

       - type: FeaturedItem
         title: I'm Fast
         subtitle: ''
-        text: |+
+        text: >
-          Identity Ensurance

-          *   Confirm identities of all people using it
+          VaishCoin will confirm the identities of all people using it to fight crime and fraudulent transactions.
         featuredImage:
           type: ImageBlock
           url: >-